-This guide describes the ways in which hardware devices are integrated into and controlled from a SGI computer system running the IRIX operating system version 6.5.
-These systems include the SGI Origin 3000, SGI Origin 2000, Onyx2, SGI Origin 200, and Octane.
+This guide describes the ways in which hardware devices are integrated into and controlled from an SGI computer system running the IRIX operating system version 6.5 and later.

-Note: This edition applies only to IRIX 6.5, and discusses only hardware supported by that version.
+Note: This edition applies only to IRIX versions 6.5 and later, and discusses only hardware supported by those versions.
 If your device driver will work with a different release or other hardware, you should use the version of this manual appropriate to that release (see "Internet Resources" on page xli for a way to read all versions online).